RaymonDev/CorruptPDFGenerator/README.md

 # CorruptPDFGenerator
-This program creates a PDF with the name of your choice that cannot be opened.
+This program creates a PDF that cannot be opened.

 ## How it works